RubyMoney/google_currency/README.md

-Federal Reserve
+Google Currency
 ===============

-This gem extends Money::Bank::Base with Money::Bank::FederalReserve and gives you access to the current Federal Reserve of New York's currency exchange rates.
+This gem extends Money::Bank::Base with Money::Bank::GoogleCurrency and gives you access to the current Google Currency exchange rates

 CHANGELOG
 ---------